mcclane/messenger/README.md

 # messenger

 Send messages from a csv file of phone numbers.
-Created as a cheap, basic alternative to CareMessage.
+Created as a cheap, basic alternative to CareMessage, for use at the [Noor Clinic](https://slonoorfoundation.org/).

+Minimal CLI at the moment.
+More coming.

 # Requirement
 - python3.7+ (asyncio)